 Another common mistake is not pressing the ground hard enough.
 Remember to push the ground hard with your feet in order to drive the force upwards as you are bringing the bar up.

 How Heavy Should I Deadlift?

 It all depends on your starting point, your strength progress and your goals.
 The standard barbell is 20kgs; you can add and increase weights according to the program you are undergoing.
 Most important to remember :

 1. Learn proper form – this is vital to avoid injury and accidents.

 2. Start with weights that you can handle up 8-10 reps per set and gradually increase as you progress.
 Aim for

-Best advise is to talk to your coach – he/she can guide you and watch your form and decide level of progression in increasing the weights for optimal effect.
+Best advise is to talk to your coach or gym personal trainer – he/she can guide you and watch your form and decide level of progression in increasing the weights for optimal effect.